Stroke is a leading cause of death and disability

 What to do if you suspect a stroke

 Speed is very important.
 The faster your senior gets to the hospital for treatment, the better their chances for survival and recovery.

-If the symptoms pass quickly, your older adult may have had a transient ischemic attack (TIA).
-That’s a brief blockage of blood flow to the brain that usually happens before a stroke.
-Don’t ignore this warning sign!
-Early treatment can prevent a fatal or serious stroke.
+If the stroke symptoms pass quickly, your older adult might have had a transient ischemic attack (TIA), which is caused by a brief blockage of blood flow to the brain.